 At a publicly-traded company, you might receive stock.
 Alternatively, some small companies and startups offer stock options giving you the right to purchase the stock if the company ever sells or goes public.
 In both cases, you’re only getting a small piece of the pie.

-It’s less common for people who start online businesses to consider the financial incentive of an exit.
+It’s less common for people who start online businesses to consider the financial implications of an exit.
 However, it’s a real incentive that can be lucrative if you consistently grow your business over time.

 I love running my business and have no intention of selling anytime soon.
 However, there are excellent services to track its value which I keep tabs on and I find incredibly motivating.